Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Introduction

-This also holds true for the scarce literature devoted to models with time-varying ranks. \cite{Baker2015} utilize the Plackett-Luce model and consider individual worth parameters behind the rankings to be time-varying -- but deterministically so -- in an application to golf tournaments results. \cite{Glickman2015} also base their model on the Plackett-Luce distribution but consider worth parameters to follow the Gaussian random walk in an application to women's Alpine downhill skiing results. \cite{Asfaw2017} take a different path and include the lagged ranking as the current modal ranking in the Mallows model in an application to the academic performance of high school students.
+This also holds true for the scarce literature devoted to models with time-varying ranks. \cite{Baker2015} utilise the Plackett-Luce model and consider the individual worth parameters behind the rankings to be time-varying -- but deterministically so -- in an application to golf tournament results. \cite{Glickman2015} also base their model on the Plackett-Luce distribution but consider worth parameters following the Gaussian random walk in an application to women's alpine downhill skiing results. \cite{Asfaw2017} take a different path and include the lagged ranking as the current modal ranking in the Mallows model in an application to the academic performance of high school students.
 Finally, \cite{Henderson2018} employ the Plackett-Luce model with observations weighted in time in an application to Formula One results.
 The latter three papers adopt a Bayesian approach.